khaledhikmat/doc-agent/README.md

 - Although it seems to work ok:
     - I see erros on build that seems to indicate missing packages!
 It has to do with the `graspologic` package.
     - I also see some errors like: `limit_async: Critical error in worker: <PriorityQueue at 0x1191c4e10 maxsize=1000> is bound to a different event loop` during querying.
-- Point to a repository in Github or Gitlab to pull all `.md` file URLs and feed them to the build process.
 - Not sure what happens if I re-run build without deleting the `WORKING_DIR`!!!
-- Point LightRAG to use Gemini as an option.